ashleynolan/dg-blog/src/templates/pages/blog/20190812-2019-tooling-survey-results.md

 ## Q11 – CSS-in-JS Usage

-The next question asks about an area that has seen a lot of interest over the last couple of year's – CSS-in-JS.
+The next question is a new question for this year's survey and asks about an area that has seen a lot of interest recently – CSS-in-JS.

-The number of developers using CSS-in-JS tools has grown to a point where it would be interesting to find out which tools are the most popular in this space.
+The number of developers using CSS-in-JS tools has grown to such a point where it'll be interesting to see which tools are the most popular in this space.

 So the question asked was – **What is your preferred CSS-in-JS tool?**